YWeb Career Academy

 YWeb Career Academy prepares women of color to enter the tech industry as website developers.
 Women make up about 25% of the tech workforce, and just a small percentage of those are women of color.
 With the tech industry being one of the fastest growing and highest earning sectors, and Black and Brown women facing some of the highest unemployment rates among women, increasing access to tech jobs is essential to creating a more equitable tech sector and supporting the economic advancement of women of color and their families.

-Launching in January 2021 in partnership with Oakton Community College, YWeb is a 14-week intensive training program consisting of technical instruction and soft skills training for participants who identify as women of color.
+Launched in January 2021, YWeb is a 14-week intensive training program consisting of technical instruction and soft skills training for participants who identify as women of color.
 Participants must have a GED, an interest in the field, and the ability to commit to a rigorous virtual learning schedule.
 Graduates of the YWeb Career Academy will be prepared for entry level employment as a Front-End UI Developer.
 All graduates will have the knowledge and skill sets needed to implement web design and practice development principles to create and maintain stable web-based software.

 Council Participant Commitments

 - Be available 2-3 times a year for individual consultation with the program director to give input on planning, problem solving, and general industry advice

 - Assist in cementing at least 1 corporate partnership each year that secures volunteers, mentors, internships, or job placement opportunities for graduates.

 Council Participant Qualifications